Get it Right the First Time

 - Prepare and submit all import-related documents in advance of your vehicle’s arrival at the border.

-Following are some key points to consider before you commit any funds to a cross-border vehicle purchase:
+The following are some key points to consider before you commit any funds to a cross-border vehicle purchase:

 - ‘Vehicles’ includes cars, trucks, construction and agriculture units, ATVs and all trailers…essentially anything that travels on land.
 However, AES filing is strictly required for self-propelled vehicles only.